antonioscalaunina/pyANTI-FASc/README.md

 ## 📂 Inputs and configuration

-Main configuration file:
+The main configuration file is:

      config_files/Parameters/input.json
-     config_files/Parameters/scaling_relationship.json

-**In the notebook version you can change the input file names**

-Through these files the users can control:
-- application mode (Hazard / PTF)
-- magnitude ranges
-- rigidity models
+YAML input files are also supported for CLI runs, for example:

+     config_files/Parameters/input.yaml

+When a YAML file is used with `--input`, it is automatically converted to the corresponding JSON file before the run.
+This allows users to keep a commented, human-readable YAML file while preserving the internal JSON-based workflow.

+Example:

+    ./antifasc --input input.yaml

+will read:

+    config_files/Parameters/input.yaml

+and create/use:

+    config_files/Parameters/input.json

+or, for a custom name:

+    ./antifasc --input input_test.yaml

+will create/use:

+    config_files/Parameters/input_test.json

+The input configuration controls:

+- mesh input mode: existing mesh, GeoJSON mesh, or rectangular fault generation
-- scaling laws
+- scaling laws and magnitude bins
+- application mode: Hazard or Event-based PTF
+- event information for PTF runs
+- ensemble settings, including stochastic realizations, coupling limits, rupture-area filters, optional sub-boundaries, and variable-rigidity settings

+In the notebook version, the input file can be created or updated through interactive widgets.
+If `input.json` is not present, the notebook starts from default values and creates the file when the user saves the input.

+External optional CSV files are expected in:

+     config_files/Rigidity/     # rigidity profiles: Depth,Rigidity
+     config_files/Mesh/         # sub-boundaries: Longitude,Latitude

-👉 Changes are immediately available inside Docker (no rebuild required)
+👉 Changes to input files are immediately available inside Docker because the repository is mounted into the container.
+No rebuild is required after editing input files.

-**IMPORTANT: please have a look at the [Example1](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example1_Tohoku.md) and [Example2](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example2_Mediterranean.md) documentation for more details about the input files**
+**IMPORTANT: please have a look at the [Example1](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example1_Tohoku.md) and [Example2](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example2_Mediterranean.md) documentation for more details about the input files.**

 ---